bcgov/wps/openshift/hourlies-prune/README.md

 # Hourlies Prune Job

-Deletes hourlies from object that are from the day before yesterday, to maintain the last 24 hours of hourly FFMC tifs.
+Deletes hourlies from object storage that are from the day before yesterday, to maintain the last 24 hours of hourly FFMC tifs.

 ## Building